B&LE and PRR Western Allegheny, PA track plan HO

 • Designed by Dan Bourque

 Interstate Logo PlainThe Roaring Fork Branch was one of the primary coal branches on the Interstate Railroad.
 The Roaring Fork Branch left the Interstate’s mainline at Kent Jct, between the towns on Appalachia and Norton, VA.
 The Branch split at Dunbar, VA, and the ends of both branches hosted a slew of mining operations.
-During the Interstate era, this area was served by the Interstate’s Roaring Fork Mine Run; during the Southern era, these branches were … Read more
+During the Interstate era, this area was served by the Interstate’s Roaring Fork Mine Run; during the Southern era, these … Read more

 SOU Murphy Branch, NC track plan HO